asciinema/asciinema-server/app/views/docs/config.html.md

 * `$HOME/.config/asciinema/config` - in most cases it's here
 * `$HOME/.asciinema/config` - created by asciinema versions prior to 1.1

-The first one which is found is used.
+The first found is used.